now is modern browser

 Amethyst is rich in meaning and symbolism, often associated with various positive traits and spiritual qualities:

-- Spiritual growth: Amethyst is believed to enhance spiritual awareness and promote higher states of consciousness.
+1. Spiritual Growth: Amethyst is believed to enhance spiritual awareness and promote higher states of consciousness.
 It is often used in meditation practices to facilitate deeper insight, inner peace, and emotional stability.

-- Physical healing: While not a substitute for medical treatment, amethyst is believed to have healing properties that can help with physical ailments, especially those related to the head, such as headaches and migraines.
+2. Physical Healing: While not a substitute for medical treatment, amethyst is believed to have healing properties that can help with physical ailments, especially those related to the head, such as headaches and migraines.

-- Improved sleep: Wearing amethyst, especially under the pillow or as jewelry at night, is believed to promote a better quality of sleep, helping to ward off nightmares and promote a restful slumber.
+3. Improved Sleep: Wearing amethyst, especially under the pillow or as jewelry at night, is believed to promote a better quality of sleep, helping to ward off nightmares and promote a restful slumber.

 Why Amethyst is the Perfect Gemstone for February?